 Solar One serves as the outreach and education coordinator and workforce development trainer for New York City Retrofit Accelerator, an initiative of the Mayor’s Office of Sustainability.
-Solar One engages local organizations and real estate industry associations to get the word out about the free energy efficiency technical assistance offered by the program.
+Solar One engages local organizations and real estate industry associations to get the word out about the free energy efficiency initiatives and technical assistance offered by the program.

 The NYC Retrofit Accelerator offers free, personalized advisory services to streamline the process of making energy efficiency improvements that will reduce operating costs, enhance tenant comfort, and improve our environment.
 The NYC Retrofit Accelerator’s team of Efficiency Advisors are building experts that will help you find the projects that best suit your building’s needs.
 Efficiency Advisors work with building decision makers to understand their needs, connect with qualified contractors to do the job, find cash incentives and financing to help pay for the upgrades, train building staff so their building runs efficiently for years to come, and support them every step of the way, even after project completion.